PrEP & PEP

 Are there any side effects?

-If side effects persist it is important to discuss this with your doctor.
-Long-term use of PrEP medication may be associated with bone and kidney changes, and ongoing monitoring will be recommended in those people who are using PrEP long term.
+Long-term use of PrEP medication may be associated with bone and kidney changes, and ongoing monitoring is required.

 Do i still need to use a condom?